Using Official ISC Packages for Kea

 Using the Cloudsmith Repositories

 All ISC binary packages for Kea are contained in our repositories on Cloudsmith.
-Note that the source tarballs are also available alongside the binary packages for Kea 2.2.0 and later versions.
-We have both open source repositories, which are available to anyone, and private repositiories for ISC customers, which require a security token to access.
+The source tarballs are also published there for Kea 2.2.0 and later versions.
+We have open source repositories which are available to anyone, and private repositories for ISC customers which require a security token to access.

 Open Source Repositories